Ma-Mar-Itan/Flight-Mission-Sampling-Simulator/README.md

 ## Author

-Developed as part of ongoing undergraduate / postgraduate research into autonomous precision agriculture systems.
+Developed within a broader research and venture initiative in autonomous systems for precision agriculture.

 ---

-*Supervisor enquiries and collaboration proposals welcome.*
+*Enquiries and collaboration proposals welcome.*